 Study Abroad For Liberal Arts Students

-- New College of Liberal Arts (CLA) Global Opportunity (GO) Grant available for all CLA majors/double majors - an automatic $500 grant to study abroad (must meet study abroad eligibility requirements).
+- The College of Liberal Arts (CLA) Global Opportunity (GO) Grant available for all CLA majors/double majors - an automatic $500 grant to study abroad (must meet study abroad eligibility requirements).

 CLA Study Abroad Info Sheet – Highlights major/college specific study abroad information such as the best time to go and popular programs.

 - If you’re interested in one of the programs highlighted, login to the Compass (application database), click on the ‘Search Programs’ tab and type in the program name in the keyword box to learn more and start an application.

 - Don’t see a program you’re interested in on the sheet?
 Do a Compass search to expand your options (choose your field of study from the drop down list).